sleepyoh/divine-desktop/README.md

-# image-template

 # Purpose

-This repository is a custom build of Fedora silverblue, inspired originally by Bazzite, made for fun and as a learning experience.
+This repository is a custom build of Fedora silverblue, inspired originally by Ublue, and it's images.

 # Goal

-The goal of this image is mostly for myself.
-We remove default flatpaks for flathub flatpaks, we get all good codecs from rpmfusion, we change mesa to mesa-freeworld.
-Other then that we just add our packages we want to have installed to our base image. (often cli/system stuff such as distrobox which you need to have as a base-package)
+The goal of this image is to create a stable Immutable Plasma desktop with as many packages removed from base plasma as possible, and opting for everything from Flatpak@Flathub.
+This means Firefox, filelight, krdc, is all removed to give a blank Plasma canvas.

+We switch all Fedora flatpaks to Flathub flatpaks on first boot, and then disable Fedora flatpak repo, and we enable a timer that removes old unused flatpaks on boot.

+we get all good codecs from rpmfusion, we change mesa to mesa-freeworld to benefit from full hardware acceleration on Amd graphics cards.

+We install some useful things like Distrobox, Fish shell, Tmux, Fastfetch, Btop and Htop to base image.

 # How does it work?

 The containerfile sets up so we can have bash scripts in build_files instead of having a giant containerfile with everything.
-It pulls the latest Kinoite, copies the flathub files from repo to root, and then sets up our mounts.
+Only reason for this is to make simpler, and comparmentalize different steps in the build.

-All scripts that installs, removes, enables systemd timers and so on lives in build_files directory, and build.sh just points to the other scripts where we do what we want.
+All scripts that installs, removes, enables systemd timers and so on lives in build_files directory, Build.sh  points to the other scripts where we do what we want.
+We can add more, disable current scripts, and so on.

+The containerfile is also responsible for copying all our files from repo rootfs to /.
+Here we can add themes, systemd unit files, anything we want to copy over to the Immutables system.